ShadowKing345/LastWhisper-Discord-Bot/docs/Application Structure/Bot Application.md

 Finally, `stop` as the name implies stops the application from running and begins the teardown procedure.
 Meaning all timers are stopped and any database instances if running are killed.
-Generally speaking NodeJs should be able to clearly exit after this command has been ran.
+Generally speaking NodeJs should be able to clearly exit after this command has been run.